Serves: 4 | Time: 2 hrs 30 min

 - 4 whole allspice berries

-- 1 Tbsp cornstarch (optional, to thicken gravy)
+- 1 Tbsp cornstarch, optional, to thicken gravy

-- 2 Tbsp cold water (if using cornstarch)
+- 2 Tbsp cold water, if using cornstarch

-- Kitchen twine or toothpicks, for securing
+- Kitchen twine or toothpicks, for securing the rouladen

 Preparation